aspose-words/Aspose.Words-Documentation/java/developer-guide/mail-merge-and-reporting/advanced-mail-merge-features/insert-checkboxes-text-input-or-images-mail-merge/_index.md

 The following code example shows how to insert images stored in a database BLOB field into a report:

-{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-mail_merge-InsertImagesFromADatabase-.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-mail_merge-MailMergeImageFromBlob.java" >}}

 ### Set Image Properties during Mail Merge